 As well as the cost of books, you will also need to cover the cost of photocopying, printing and binding.
 You should budget at least £100 for this.

 Some courses involve visits away from the University campus, and you may be required to pay some or all of the costs of travel, accommodation and subsistence for such trips.

-This course is regulated by the Higher Education Funding Council for England.
+This course is regulated by the Office for Students.